Skip to Content

 When you browse for a file, SwissSys may:

-• Detect the database format automatically
+• Detect the database format from the extension and show it in Detected:

 • Validate binary database headers